michealengland/micheal-dev/content/blog/making-small-and-manageable-pull-requests.md

 description: Thoughts and career goals for 2021
 ---

-In a previous article, I shared some thoughts about on [Writing Better Pull Requests](https://micheal.dev/blog/writing-better-pull-requests).
+In a previous article, I shared some thoughts about [Writing Better Pull Requests](https://micheal.dev/blog/writing-better-pull-requests).
 Continuing on that topic, I want share some ideas on how to handle PRs that are difficult, complex, or too large to easily review.
-In my experience, these types of PRs can be bottlenecks in the development process and can introduce unwanted side-effects.
+In my experience, these types of PRs can be bottlenecks in the development process that can introduce unwanted side-effects.

 > "I've never seen a PR that was too small but I've seen many that were too large."
 >